wavebeem/wavebeem.com/src/blog/2018/better-bash-7-tips.md

 ---
-title: "7 Tips for Better Bash"
+title: "7 tips for better bash"
-description: "You'll be writing better bash code after following these 7 tips."
+description:
+  "Bash is not easy or enjoyable, but it can be very useful once you understand a few of its quirks"
 date: "2018-07-04"
 ---